Artico25/fantasy/README.md

-Hey this is just an unuseful project
+Hey this is just a useless project